abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 ## Why Use Angular for Web Applications

+> Angular as a framework provides a few significant advantages while also providing a common structure for developers on a team to work with.
+It allows us to develop large applications in a maintainable manner.

 Angular and TypeScript are excellent tools for developing web applications due to the following reasons:

 - **Separation of Concerns**: Angular ensures a clean separation between UI rendering and application logic.
 It even supports native UI rendering for platforms like iOS and Android.